rptetzloff/rptetzloff.github.io/_trials/2021-03-17-gf-sourdough-num-12.md

 ## Notes

-This was the second loaf made, and did not rise significantly.
-It mimicked the recipe from [Bakerita](https://www.bakerita.com/gluten-free-sourdough-bread/), but seemed too soft and spread too much while baking.
-It was very flat.
+This was a duplicate of the previous two.
+Unfortunately, I did not document notes for this attempt.